Royals draft pick Eric Cole helps push Arkansas to College World Series success

 With a victory in the double elimination tournament on Friday — a game that Campbell is expected to start — Arkansas will move into the championship series for the first time.

 The Razorbacks entered the NCAA Tournament as the No. 5 national seed.
-They swept through the regional, and then took two of three from South Carolina in the Super Regional.
+They swept through the Regional, and then took two of three from South Carolina in the Super Regional.

-This could be strongest team in the tenure of Coach Dave Van Horn, the Kansas City native who formerly coached at Nebraska.
+This could be strongest team in the tenure of coach Dave Van Horn, the Kansas City native who formerly coached at Nebraska.
 The Razorbacks feature 11 players who were selected in the draft.

 Cole didn’t know what to expect when the draft arrived, nor could he follow the proceedings on the day he was selected.